thorntail/wildfly-swarm-examples/security/keycloak-multitenancy/README.md

 curl -H "Authorization: bearer $TOKEN" localhost:8080/app/secured
 ```

-You'll get the response which contains `Hi user1, this is Secured Resource`.
+You'll get the response which contains `Hi user1, this is Secured Resource accessed from the wildfly-swarm-app-client`.

 ### Access the secured health endpoints